shariqriazz/vlb/README.md

 ## Running the Application

-**Important:** Before the first run after cloning or after major schema changes, delete any existing database file: `rm data/database.db`.
-The application will create a new one.
+**⚠️ Important:** Before the first run after cloning, **or if you encounter database errors after pulling updates**, delete any existing database file: `rm data/database.db` (or delete the file manually).
+The application will automatically create and initialize a new database file on startup.

 Development mode with hot reloading: